Skip to content

 • Choose the “Supplementary” tab

 • If needed, you can provide additional information under “Additional information”.
-The field is mandatory if you don’t provide operator details or installation details.

 • If needed, you can add documents under “Supporting documents” by clicking on the button “Add new”.